What to Do in Lake Como, Italy: A Complete Guide

-Lake Como is easily accessible from Milan and other cities in Italy by train.
-There are two train lines serving Lake Como, Trenitalia and Trenord.
+Lake Como is easily accessible from Milan and other cities in Italy by train and by car.

-Tip: I recommend using Eurail to book your trains in advance.
-(Or consider getting a rail pass to save money if you’ll be traveling by train enough to make it worth it – check their website for details.)
+I recommend using Rail Europe to book your trains in advance.
+Or consider getting a rail pass to save money if you’ll be traveling by train enough to make it worth it.

-The bus and ferry timetables change based on season.
-You can find current routes and timetables on this website for the buses and ferries, as well as the funicular (cable car.)
+The bus and ferry timetables change based on the season.
+Check current routes and timetables for the buses, ferries, and funicular (cable car).

-Renting a car is quite popular and gives you a lot more flexibility than having to rely on the local buses and ferries, which often run on Italian time (AKA late.)
+Renting a car is quite a popular choice because it gives you a lot more flexibility than relying on the local buses and ferries, which often run on Italian time (AKA late.)

-However, driving in Italy is not for the faint-hearted, and driving around Lake Como with its narrow twisting roads can be even crazier.
+However, driving in Italy is not for the faint-hearted, and driving around Lake Como with its narrow twisting roads can be even crazier—particularly in the high season.
+Most roads are one-way, and traffic can also be an issue.
 So keep that in mind before you decide to rent a car!

 I have visited Lake Como twice now, and both times I have stayed in the village of Gravedona on the northern end of the lake.
 I would have never found this hidden gem if my friend hadn’t randomly booked a hotel for us here on my first visit!

-On both of my visits I stayed at the Hotel Regina, which is the perfect place to stay for almost any traveller.
-(Families, couples, friends, etc.) Hotel Regina is pretty affordable, family-owned, spotlessly clean, and in the perfect location.
+Best Value: On both of my visits, I stayed at the Hotel Regina, which is the perfect place to stay for almost any traveler: families, couples, friends, etc. It is a pretty affordable, family-owned, spotlessly clean hotel in the perfect location.
 Most of the rooms have balconies overlooking the lake, and there’s a pool along with free bike rentals available to guests.